What is the Difference Between a Web Application and a Website?

 - All the users have an access to the same version, thus there are no difficulties with compatibility in using a web application.

 - In web applications that is subscription-based, they reduce software piracy.

 - They save money for both the business and the end-user because the business requires less support and maintenance and the end user’s PC has fewer requirements.

 A website is a collection of web pages.
 It can be consist of n number of pages as well.
 Along with that those web pages contain texts, audio, and pictures as well.
 A website is less interactive and dynamic than a web application.
 A website provides text and visual content to its views.
 The website’s web pages are linked together using hyperlinks and hypertext, and they all have the same look and feel.
 Additional documents and resources, such as photographs, movies, or other digital assets, may be found on the website.

 How Web Application is Different From a Website?

 There is a fine line between a web application and a website; they are the following:

-- Moreover, web applications are more dynamic and interactive to the users than websites.
+- Moreover the web applications are more dynamic and interactive to the users than websites.

-In recent years web application (web app) development is in huge demand.
+In recent years web app development is in huge demand.
 The basic of web app/ web application development is NodeJS and ReactJS.
 Institutes are there that offers NodeJS course and ReactJS courses.
 Red Apple Learning is one such institute that provides overall learning of web app development with an updated course curriculum.